Local limit of the random degree constrained process: Proof of local weak limit result

 The identity \eqref{eq:Bt-equals-Binfty} implies

-We couple $G^n_{\underline{p}}(t)$ and $G^\infty_{\underline{p}}(t)$ as in \refS{subsec:coupling-to-rbrw} until time $t^*$.
+We couple $G^n_{\underline{p}}(t)$ and $G^\infty_{\underline{p}}(t)$ as in \refS{subsec:coupling_to_rbrw} until time $t^*$.
 From that point on, we continue building the two graphs (i.e., we try to add further edges when they activate, but only add them if the degree constraints at the endpoints are not violated) independently.

-By \refL{lem:alarm}, we know that given $R$, $t^*$ and $\varepsilon$, there exists $n_0$ such that the probability that the alarm rings during the coupling is less than $\frac{\varepsilon}{2}$ for any $n \ge n_0$.
+By \refL{lem:alarm}, we know that given $R$, $t^*$ and $\varepsilon$, there exists $n_0$ such that the probability that the alarm rings during the coupling is less than ${\varepsilon/2}$ for any $n \ge n_0$.
 Moreover, by the second point of \refC{cor:decorated-synch},

-Moreover, if the alarm does not ring until $t^*$ then $\modtree \equiv \rbrwtree$ and we also know from Lemma \ref{lem:R-neighbourhood} that the $t^*$-truncated phantom saturation times (cf.\ Definition \ref{def_tr_st}) of the vertices in the first $R$ generations of $\modtree$ and $\rbrwtree$ coincide, and hence by \eqref{eq:isomorph1} and \eqref{eq:isomorph2}, we also have
+Moreover, if the alarm does not ring until $t^*$, then $\modtree \equiv \rbrwtree$ and we also know from Lemma~\ref{lem:R-neighborhood} that the $t^*$-truncated phantom saturation times (cf.\ Definition~\ref{def_tr_st}) of the vertices in the first $R$ generations of $\modtree$ and $\rbrwtree$ coincide, and hence by \eqref{eq:isomorph1} and \eqref{eq:isomorph2}, we also have

 Since the probability of the event on the l.h.s.\ of \eqref{eq:isomorph3} is at least $1-\varepsilon$ if $n \geq n_0$, we obtain \eqref{eq:isomorph-whp}.